wscodefactory/wscodefactory_Web_Development_Team/README.md

 -  This is @wscodefactory
 - ⚓🚢 I'm currently serving in the military.
 - 🌱 I had learned Python,Java,C.
-- 💻 I'm currently studying web development.\n
+- 💻 I'm currently studying web development.
 #And
 ✨This is my wsfactory's web development lab✨
 <!---